HanwenZhu/hanwenzhu.github.io/about.md

 ---
 layout: page
 title: About
-subtitle: About this personal blog
+description: About this personal blog
 permalink: /about/
 ---